DataONEorg/matlab-dataone/README.rst

 2) Open Matlab and change directories to local **matlab-dataone** directory
 3) Run the **install_matlab_dataone** script (**install_matlab_dataone.m**) either from the command line or from Matlab
 4) Restart Matlab
+5) Notes that at least Java 7 or above is requried in order to use our matlab-dataone toolbox

 .. _`Matlab DataONE Toolbox ml-sqlite branch`: https://github.com/DataONEorg/matlab-dataone/tree/ml-sqlite